-Inspected once, Inspected right. ®
+Inspected once, Inspected right.

 My Promise to You

-Choosing the right home inspector can be difficult.
-Hi my name is Scott May and unlike most professionals, you probably will not get to meet me until after you hire me.
+Hi, my name is Scott May and unlike most professionals, you probably will not get to meet me until after you hire me for your home inspection.
 I am passionate about my work and conscientious of the home buyer or seller`s investments.
 I didn’t like what I saw in this industry and found out I was not alone.
 With two other inspectors together we founded Ontarioachi.ca in the hopes of serving consumers better with a certification that is trusted across Canada.

-Recent Testimonials from Homestars – http://homestars.com/companies/2840234-eyespy-home-inspections
+Recent Testimonials from Homestars – https://homestars.com/companies/2840234-eyespy-home-inspections

 To the Homeowner/buyer:

 Our visual home inspection is intended to give you an “overall general condition” of the building and its main components.
 We pledge to fulfill this to the best of our abilities.
 Keep in mind; it is virtually impossible to catch every defect of an entire house in a 3-4 hour inspection.
-I have heard many stories of 45 – 90 minute inspections, not so when choosing Eyespy Home Inspections.
+I have heard many stories of 45 – 90-minute inspections, not so when choosing Eyespy Home Inspections.

 is a visual inspection of the structure and components of a home to find items that are not performing correctly or items that are unsafe.
 If a problem or a symptom of a problem is found the home inspector will include a description of the problem in a written report and may recommend further evaluation.

-Why is a home inspection important?
+Why is an inspection important?

-What if the Home Inspection report reveals problems?
+What if the inspection report reveals problems?

-What does a home inspection include?
+What does the inspection include?

-A home inspector’s report will review the condition of the home’s heating system, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and visible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.
-Many inspectors will also offer additional services not included in a typical home inspection such as mold, septic, radon, well, WETT, thermography and water testing.
+A home inspector’s report will review the condition of the home’s heating system, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and visible insulation; walls, ceilings, floors, windows, and doors; the foundation, basement, and visible structure.
+Many inspectors will also offer additional services not included in a typical home inspection.
+Tests like mold, septic, radon, well, WETT, Infrared thermography, and water testing.

-Volunteer work: When not performing home inspections I volunteer my time for individuals with special abilities at :
+Volunteer work: When not performing inspections I volunteer my time for individuals with special abilities at :

-Acton, Burlington, Cambridge, Durham, Elora, Fergus, Georgetown, Hamilton, Guelph, Hamilton, Kitchener, Milton, Mississauga, ,Oakville, Orangeville, Owen Sound, Rockwood, Waterloo and surrounding areas.
+Acton, Burlington, Cambridge, Durham, Elora, Fergus, Georgetown, Hamilton, Guelph, Hamilton, Kitchener, Milton, Mississauga, Oakville, Orangeville, Owen Sound, Rockwood, Waterloo, and surrounding areas.